 No offense against Gary Sinise, but he’s a better Lt.
 Dan than he is a leading man.
 In 2001, Sinise was cast as the lead in a sci-fi action thriller, Imposter.
 You can tell the studio that made this mistake didn’t have high hopes for it since they released it in mid-January 2002.
 The only thing that could have made this movie better (worse?) is if Val Kilmer was cast as the lead.

 Worst One-liner: “Only two things are infinite: the universe and human stupidity; and I’m not sure about the universe.”

 Steven Segal- Everything He’s Ever Done (A lot)

 When I think of Steven Segal the first thing that pops into my head is the random boob shots that always appear in all of his movies.
 Anyway, this guy is known more for his quick fighting hands than he is for his acting range.
-Despite the fact that he is nearly 60, he is continuing to keep the B-rated, low-budget, action genre alive.
+Despite the fact that he is elderly, he is continuing to keep the B-rated, low-budget, action genre alive.